Ring Camera Black Friday and Cyber Monday Deals 2025

 Not sure which Ring cameras to buy?
 That’s understandable, as Ring has more than a dozen different cameras to choose from.
 But having tested most of Ring’s devices, we can certainly help you identify the right Ring cam for your home.
 Read our Ring security camera review for the full details, but below is a quick summary.

-Basically, there are four types of Ring cameras: the Indoor Cam, Stick Up Cam, Spotlight Cam, and Floodlight Cam.
+Currently, there are four types of Ring cameras: the Indoor Cam, Outdoor Cam (formerly Stick Up Cam), Spotlight Cam, and Floodlight Cam.
 Some of these camera types have multiple variations, but these variations often pertain to how the cameras are powered.
 For example, the Stick Up Cam Wired and Stick Up Cam Solar have the same basic features; their only difference is that the Wired version needs to be plugged into a power outlet while the Solar version comes with a solar panel.
 Here are all the power options:

 - Wired/Plug-in: Wired models, or Plug-In in the case of the Floodlight Cam, need to be plugged into a power outlet.
 Choose this variant if there’s a power outlet near where you plan to install your camera.